Tree protection when slacklining

 - Treeslings which are at least 2 inches (5 cm wide) (Industrial lifting slings, for example, can be spread out behind the tree to increase surface area to 2-4 inches in width!)

 We also recommend you proactively approach slackliners in your community about these issues – this helps the entire community!
-To do so, you can order these two flyers and distribute them (Swiss Slackline site, US sales coming soon from Slackline US):
+To do so, you can order these two flyers and distribute them:

 The requirements mentioned above are based off DIN 79400 (the industry standard for slacklines) and are valid for slacklines rigged between trees where jumping off is feasible.